 The staff will be taking a basic first aid kit with them, but if you need to take any other medicines with you these need to be administered by the staff.
 Put your name on any special medicines that you take.
 The majority of minor injuries on ski trips are bumps and bruises caused by tumbles.
-Sometimes students suffer from sore throats because of the dryness of the air, and so a packet of throat sweets and a packet of paracetamol are worth taking.
+Sometimes students suffer with sore throats because of the dryness of the air, and so a packet of throat sweets and paracetamols are well worth taking.

 After-school ski training is an important feature of the trip.
 Firstly, the Local Authority insists that all party members undertake sufficient physical preparation and fitness training before they are allowed to go on the trip.
 It is also a valuable way for students to get to know each other and for staff to be able to pass on important information.

-The 10 x 1 hour sessions will commence every Friday immediately after the October half term (9th November) between 3.15 and 4.30pm in the Gym or Sports Hall.
+The 10 x 1 hour sessions will commence on Friday 10th October between 3.00 and 4.15pm in the Gym or Sports Hall.
 PE kit must be worn.
 These sessions are not optional and all party members are expected to attend.

-Southampton dry ski slope has been booked for Wednesday 28th November (Inset day) to allow students to master the basics before arriving on the slopes.
-The 4-hour session will cost £34 including transport to and from the venue.
+Matchums dry ski slope has been booked for Friday 28th November (Inset day) to allow students to master the basics before arriving on the slopes.
+The 4 x 45 minute sessions will cost £38 including transport to and from the venue.
 The dry slopes provide excellent value for money, as students will be able to progress more quickly in the resort.